ofek/pybin/README.rst

 pybin solves this problem by providing a small CLI, and corresponding API, to locate your Python's user bin and optionally update the user PATH.
-It supports all major operating systems and does not require elevated privileges!:
+It supports all major operating systems and does not require elevated privileges!

-    Fear not, this only modifies the user PATH; the system PATH is never touched nor even looked at!
+    **Fear not, this only modifies the user PATH; the system PATH is never touched nor even looked at!**

 .. contents:: ``Table of Contents``
     :backlinks: none